-The majority of the Bentham-Moxon Trust’s funds are restricted by the wish of the donor.
-The largest is The Sainsbury Orchid Fund, which supports the Sainsbury Orchid Fellow, and the Krukoff Fund, which supports the Curator of African Botany.
-However, there are funds that generate an annual income in the region of £70,000 from which the Trustees make 30 to 40 small grants.
+The majority of Bentham-Moxon Trust’s funds are restricted by the wish of the donor, the largest being the Krukoff Fund, which supports the Curator of African Botany.
+However, there are funds that generate an annual income in the region of £70,000 from which the Trustees make thirty to forty small grants.

 1. Plant collection and field research expeditions

-2. Overseas botanists visiting or working at Kew
+2. Overseas botanists and mycologists visiting, training or working at Kew

-Visiting botanists have been able to significantly increase the value of their time at Kew by undergoing training or visiting neighbouring botanical institutions.
+Visiting botanists and mycologists have been able to significantly increase the value of their time at Kew by undergoing training or visiting neighbouring botanical or mycological institutions.
 The Trust has made grants to cover the cost of the extra training or travel as part of a capacity building programme.
-The application has to be made by a Kew staff member on behalf of the overseas botanist.
-The Trust expects that the overseas botanist will have their salaries covered by their home institution.
+The application has to be made by a Kew staff member on behalf of the overseas botanist or mycologist.
+The Trust expects that the overseas botanist or mycologist will have their salaries covered by their home institution.

 The Trust provides assistance when special circumstances make it difficult for a departmental budget to cover the costs.
 It would usually be expected that there is a good case for Kew to be represented and that a person’s attendance would be valuable to the work of Kew.
 Funding is provided to enable a presentation (oral or poster) to be made at the Conference, and funds are not normally provided for attendance only.

-The Trust can also help by funding small capital items (other than computers) for use at Kew, Wakehurst or on expeditions.
 The Trust’s discretionary funds are quite small and often can only make a contribution to part of the costs of the project involved.
-Applicants are expected to secure additional funding from other sources.
+Part awards are common and matched funding is encouraged.

 Checklist for applicants

-When reviewing applications the Trustees have the following criteria in mind:
+When reviewing applications the Trustees will assess against the following criteria:

-- builds up good long-term relationships between Kew and other botanical organisations and conservation groups
+- Builds up good long-term relationships between Kew and other botanical/fungal organisations and conservation groups

-When completing the Trust’s two-page application form, applicants are asked to check their application against these factors.
+Applicants are asked to check their project proposal against these criteria.
 Applicants are also asked to obtain up-to-date costs for travel and car hire if these are involved.
 Where other sources for funding have been or will be approached these should be listed.